Sindri-Labs/sindri-js/README.md

 ### Circuit Compilation

 To compile your circuit on the Sindri platform, you can use the `sindri deploy` command to upload and compile it.
-Any compilation errors will be reported back to you and the command will exit with a non-zero exit code.
+If there are compilation errors, they will be reported, and the command will exit with a non-zero exit code.

 ```bash
 sindri deploy